Search by Provider Name

 Coos Bay, OR 97420

 Eligibility: Unrestricted.
-Sex offenders and violent criminals are not eligible for shelter but may receive meals.
+Individuals with criminal charges including sexual offenses and violent crimes are not eligible for shelter but may receive meals.

 Hours: Walk ins: Monday-Friday noon-6pm